Centralized deployment of the signature preview add-in

 CodeTwo Email Signatures for Office 365 Add-in allows you to preview the server-side signatures that will be added to emails by the CodeTwo Email Azure Service.
 The signatures are shown directly in Outlook’s compose message window.
 The add-in works with desktop versions of Microsoft Outlook (including Outlook for Mac) and Outlook on the web (OWA).

-The add-in is installed per Office 365 user (not per device), so it works in Outlook and OWA on any device the user chooses to sign in with.
+The add-in is installed per Microsoft 365 (Office 365) user (not per device), so it works in Outlook and OWA on any device the user chooses to sign in with.
 The Outlook Web Add-in technology from Microsoft is used to push signatures to Outlook and OWA, and you don't need to install any agents or COM/EXE software on your email client.

-CodeTwo Email Signatures for Office 365 Add-in can be centrally deployed to all/selected users in an Office 365 organization.
-In this article, you will find step-by-step guidelines for Office 365 administrators.
+CodeTwo Email Signatures for Office 365 Add-in can be centrally deployed to all/selected users in a Microsoft 365 organization.
+In this article, you will find step-by-step guidelines for Microsoft 365 administrators.

 There are two ways to perform centralized add-in deployment: